surma/surma.dev/content/things/spreadsheet.md

 > **Note:** This is highly subjective.
 In the “make it work” stage, in my opinion, everything goes.
 Use whatever you know the best, what you are comfortable with and what allows you to move fast.
 For me, that’s vanilla JS and using the platform directly.
 If it’s React for you, use React.
 However, if you deviate from industry best practices or the company’s tech stack, it might not work in your favor.

 For this problem, I’m going to use Preact, so I need something to process JSX.
-I love using [Jason]’s [htm] to avoid a build stage altogether, but it confuse the interviewer.
+I love using [Jason]’s [htm] to avoid a build stage altogether, but it might confuse the interviewer.
 For a quick dev setup that supports JSX, I’d currently go for [Vite].
 It’s default config is sensible, it compiles fast and has very little magic.
-It also support TypeScript, but I rarely use it in interviews for the sake of velocity.
+It also supports TypeScript, but I rarely use it in interviews for the sake of velocity.
 Let’s set up the basic structure of the project.

 ```
 $ npm init -y